tensorflow/tensorflow/tensorflow/lite/g3doc/android/play_services.md

 To use the GPU delegate with the Interpreter APIs:

-1. Update the project dependencies to use the GPU delegate from Play Services:
+1. Update the project dependencies to use the GPU delegate from Play services:

     ```
-    implementation 'com.google.android.gms:play-services-tflite-gpu:16.0.0-beta03'
+    implementation 'com.google.android.gms:play-services-tflite-gpu:16.0.0'
     ```

 1. Enable the GPU delegate option in the TFlite initialization: